sjappig/simd-example/README.md

 # First SIMD implementation

-We start our SIMD experiments with 128 bit register introduced in SSE.
-Instructions used here require capability up to SSE4.1 (_mm_extract_epi_32).
+We start our SIMD experiments with 128 bit register introduced in SSE [3].
+Instructions used here require capability up to SSE4.1 (_mm_extract_epi_32) [4].
 As this is our first version, we start by just getting rid of the inner loop of our naive implementation.

 Using 128 bit registers means that we have enough space for eigth 16 bit values; however, since our filter has only